nrfconnect/sdk-nrf/samples/matter/lock/README.rst

 .. matter_door_lock_sample_commissioning_start

-To commission the device, go to the :ref:`ug_matter_configuring_env` guide and complete the steps for the Matter controller you want to use.
+To commission the device, go to the :ref:`ug_matter_gs_testing` page and complete the steps for the Matter controller you want to use.
 The guide walks you through the following steps:

 * Only if you are configuring Matter over Thread: Configure the Thread Border Router.